 This course is designed to explore areas and topics not treated in the traditional history course offerings.
 The area or theme will be studied in depth and emphasis will be on discussion.
 The subject will be announced before the semester in which the colloquium is to be given.
 An additional fee may be required, depending on the topic offered.
 May be taken more than once with different topics.
-(ATTR: ARTS)
+Prerequisites: HIST-101 or HIST-190.
+(ATTR: ARTS, REA)